Bring on the (Real) Detectives

 If you want an example of a memorable protagonist, then look no further than Sherlock Holmes.
 Why does he stand out?
 To begin with he’s highly intelligent, but he’s also coldly logical, anti-social to varying degrees, and insufferably arrogant towards anyone who can’t match his brain power.
 In contrast Doctor Watson, his loyal sidekick, is a practical man whose sleuthing skills are about as useful as stagnant pond water!
 Opposites attract and that’s especially true where these two are concerned.
 No matter how many times we’ve read the books or watched the film or tv adaptations, the Holmes and Watson adventures will never be boring.
 The stories ignite the imagination because they’re intelligently plotted, wonderfully written, and open to interpretive possibilities, which probably explains why Holmes and Watson have been time travelled and even gender swapped in some of their recent incarnations.

 The point I’m making is that Poirot, the immigrant, and Miss Marple, the “dear, sweet, little old lady” are good at what they do because the world misreads them.
 As an older woman, Miss Marple is assumed to be dottily naïve while Poirot’s foreignness means he’s supposedly less smart than the average Englishman!
-Christie challenged those lines of stereotypical thinking, prevalent in her lifetime, with crime fighters who do an excellent job of hiding their brilliance under a veneer of harmlessness.
+Christie challenged those stereotypical lines of thinking, prevalent in her lifetime, with crime fighters who hide their brilliance under a veneer of banality.

-The bottom line is that Holmes, Watson, Marple, and Poirot are outsiders in a world that never fails to underestimate them.
+The bottom line is that Holmes, Watson, Marple, and Poirot are outsiders in a world that underestimates them.
 Matthew Shardlake, C.J Sansom’s sixteenth century English lawyer, has the same problem.
 Society reviles him not because he’s obnoxious but because he’s a hunchback.
-He’s used to being treated with derision yet rises above the insults thanks to his dignity and the unquestioning support of friends Nicholas Overton, a mentee, Guy of Malton a Spanish Moor, and Jack Barack, his swaggering assistant whose Jewish origins make him an object of suspicion.
-The stories fuse Tudor history with first class writing, excellent plotlines, and a lead character whose actions are driven by compassion, intelligence, and a respect for the truth.
+He is used to being treated with derision yet rises above the insults because of his dignity and the unquestioning support of friends Nicholas Overton, a mentee, Guy of Malton a Spanish Moor, and Jack Barack, his swaggering assistant whose Jewish descent make him an object of suspicion.
+The Shardlake stories fuse Tudor history with first class writing, excellent plotlines, and a lead character whose actions are driven by compassion, intelligence, and a respect for the truth.
 No wonder critics have hailed the books as “believable”, “intriguing” and “raw”, all the right ingredients for an old fashioned sleuthing story rooted in the past.

-As-long-as the stories are authentic, human, and told in a genuinely engaging way, the detective novel will always be a reliable entry point into the darkest levels of the criminal world.
+As-long-as the stories are authentic, human, and told in a genuinely engaging way, the detective novel will always be a reliable entry point into the darkest recesses of the criminal world.

 Juliette Foster